Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 Step 4: Define Settings Class
 -----------------------------
+Copy and paste the following code block to create a settings class that can be used alongside the ``ExampleMachineQ6p1y3`` machine.

-Like the ``Machine`` class defined in the previous step, the ``Settings`` class is designed as a container of information.
-The ``Settings`` class is set up to hold any additional information about the design which will be evaluated in later steps, which does not fit in the ``Machine`` class.
-For this example, the settings class simply holds the rotational speed Omega, and the motor current I. Copy the following code-block into the Python file to add this example settings class.
+``mach_eval`` uses settings clases to hold information necessary for analyzing the machine, such as the current operating condition.
+In this tutorial, the settings class simply holds the rotational speed ``Omega`` and the motor phase current ``I``.

 .. code-block:: python